 NOTE—This mode is equivalent to an associated STA or mesh STA being continuously in the awake state.

-advanced groupcast with retries (GCR): A set of features comprising the GCR block acknowledgment retransmission policy and the GCR service period (GCR-SP) delivery method.
+advanced groupcast with retries (GCR): [advanced GCR] A set of features comprising the GCR block acknowledgment retransmission policy and the GCR service period (GCR-SP) delivery method.

 advertisement protocol: Access network query protocol (ANQP) and higher layer protocols defined external to this standard that are used for network and service discovery.